Easy dal Palak recipe (stovetop and instant pot)

 Finished tadka

-Add one medium chopped tomato and sauté on medium heat until soft and mushy.
-Cook it for 3 to 5 minutes on slow to medium flame.
-Add this tadka to the cooked dal palak and give it a good stir.
+• Add one medium chopped tomato to the tadka.
+Sauté until soft and mushy, cooking for 3 to 5 minutes on a slow to medium flame.

 Finished dish of dal palak in a serving dish, this is a pin for Pinterest